clue/arguments/README.md

 function when the input line has unbalanced quotes (i.e. a quoted argument started without passing ending quotes).

-This class extends PHP's `RuntimeException`.
+This class extends PHP's [`InvalidArgumentException`](http://php.net/manual/en/class.invalidargumentexception.php).

 The `getQuotes(): string` method can be used to get the quotes this argument started with: